Feature • Last updated: June 26, 2026

 Decrypt on demand

 Right-click a .ftpie file and choose Decrypt.
-With the correct password, FTPie verifies and restores the original locally.
+With the correct password, FTPie verifies and restores the original.
+Decryption is free for everyone, even on the Free plan.

 The key never leaves your device

 This is the part that matters.
 FTPie is a local Windows application, not a cloud service that proxies your transfers.
-The key you use for encryption is derived and held on your own machine.
+The key you use for encryption is derived from your password on your own machine, only while a file is being processed - it is never written to disk or uploaded.
 There is no FTPie-operated server in the middle that ever sees your password or your plaintext.

 If you lose the key, the files are gone